Happy New Year (a couple of days early)!

 Success Begets Success

-A few years ago, my wife and I met with the leader of our local high school band program.
-We wanted to make a contribution to the organization, and wanted to know what was the most important thing that was lacking in the program so we could help support the outstanding commitment the school board and its administrators had provided to the arts., with a focus on instrumental music education.
+At the end of 2008, my wife and I met with the leader of our local high school band program.
+We wanted to make a contribution to the organization, and wanted to know what was the most important thing that was lacking in the program so we could help support the outstanding commitment the school board and its administrators had provided to the arts, with a focus on instrumental music education.
 At that time, and as we’re still seeing, school boards across the country were scaling back on the “extras” to “focus on the basics” and prepare for rigorous standardized testing (and we see how well that’s turned out).
 We met on a Sunday night around our kitchen table.
 At that meeting, an idea began to take shape, and a “next steps” plan of action with individual responsibilities was established.

-Eight years later, the program is generating more funds year after year, assisting students with private music lesson subsidies and summer music camp scholarships.
-The band has won local, state and national competitions, receiving high schools in music performance, and the carry-over benefits of discipline, teamwork, practice and excellence have a positive effect on their academics as well.
+Today, the program is generating more funds year after year, assisting students with private music lesson subsidies and summer music camp scholarships.
+The high school band has won local, state and national competitions, receiving high schools in music performance, and the carry-over benefits of discipline, teamwork, practice and excellence have a positive effect on their academics as well.
+Last month, our signature event cleared over $10,000 in income.
+That’s what our goal was for the first year of the program, and that contribution we made a decade ago to kick it off was just a fraction of that amount.

 Rest at the Appropriate Time